utexas-bwi/bwi/README.md

 ### From Source

-You can install all the BWI components normally built from source on either ROS Indigo, Kinetic, or Melodic.
-For the V4 bots, use Melodic.
+You can install all the BWI components normally built from source on ROS Melodic.

 First, install ROS
 [Indigo](http://wiki.ros.org/indigo/Installation/Ubuntu),